LucaArgentieri/Shoe-Discord-Bot/README.md

 !nextDrop
 To stay updated on upcoming releases.

-⚠️ Not ready yet
 !monthDrop
 To stay updated on the releases of the current month.

-⚠️ Not ready yet
 !mostPopular
 To see the most popular scapre in the last three months.